Skip to navigation Skip to content

 • Submit the new claim using the In Crisis exemption to bypass the Circumstances Change Monitor (CCM)

 • Run Assisted Customer Claim (ACC).
-See Step 2 in Table 2
+See Table 2 > Step 2

 • Check the customer record to determine if documents listed at Next steps are required.
 Ensure the Provided checkbox is selected.
 Note: if further documents are required, advise the customer to provide the documents to prevent claim rejection and/or any delay in payments